Pranavjain29/Climate-Indicators-ETL-Pipeline-and-Forecasting/README.md

-# Climate Indicators ETL Pipeline and Predictive Modeling
+# Climate Indicators ETL Pipeline and Forecasting

 ## Project Overview
 This project implements a comprehensive cloud-based ETL (Extract, Transform, Load) pipeline for climate data analysis and prediction.
 The system automates the collection, cleaning, and aggregation of five key climate indicators: